-Learn how to make homemade yogurt the easy way- in your oven!
-No special equipment needed.
-Not only is homemade yogurt delicious, it will help you save money too!
+Learn how to make homemade yogurt in your oven, no special equipment needed.
+It’s super easy and delicious and will save you money too!

 You all, I’m so excited to finally show you all how to make homemade yogurt from scratch!
 So many of you have emailed me or messaged me asking for my easy homemade yogurt recipe after seeing it on my menu plans.
 And if you are one of the people waiting for me to post it…thanks for your patience! 🙂

 Making homemade yogurt isn’t difficult, but there are a few things that are helpful to know before you get started.

 You can use any type of dairy milk to make homemade yogurt (including raw milk!), although whole milk will produce the thickest, creamiest yogurt.

 Yogurt for Starter

 To get your milk to culture and become homemade yogurt, you will actually need to add a bit of yogurt to it.
 You can use regular or Greek yogurt as long as it lists “Live Active Cultures” in the ingredients or on the container.
 That culture is what will make the milk turn into yogurt.
 It’s best to use unflavored yogurt for this, although I have occasionally used vanilla flavored yogurt and it’s worked okay too.

 You can actually make homemade yogurt without adding the gelatin if you want.
 Adding it just thickens the yogurt a bit and makes it less runny and we prefer the consistency of the yogurt with it in.

 My recipe says to culture the yogurt for 8 hours.
 You can actually adjust that time if you prefer.
 Basically, you need to let it culture for at least 4 hours for it to become yogurt.